kannankvs/md2/Command-Reference.md

 ## Show System Status
-Display the status of various parameters pertaining to the physical state of the network node.
+This sub-section explains some set of sub-commands that are used to display the status of various parameters pertaining to the physical state of the network node.

 **show clock**
 This command displays the current date and time configured on the system